Wabash Rockeries: History

 In 1909, the Wabash "Rockeries" were formed and became charter members of the six–team, Class D level Northern State of Indiana League.
-The Bluffton Babes, Huntington Johnnies, Kokomo Wild Cats, Lafayette Maroons and Marion Boosters joined Wabash in beginning league play on May 5, 1909.
+The Bluffton Babes, Huntington Johnnies, Kokomo Wild Cats, Lafayette Maroons and Marion Boosters teams joined Wabash in beginning league play on May 5, 1909.

 The 1909 Wabash Rockeries are also referred to as the "Whitecaps."
 The team finished last in the Northern State of Indiana League standings.
-Under manager Charles Klunk, the Rockeries ended the 1909 season with a record of 35–72, placing 6th in the final standings.
-There was a standings tie for 1st place as the Bluffton Babes with a 65–38 record and .631 winning percentage finished with the Lafayette Maroons, who had a 66–39 record and .629 winning percentage, with Wabash 32.0 games behind.
+Under manager Charles Klunk, the Rockeries ended the 1909 season with a record of 35–72, placing sixth in the final standings.
+There was a standings tie for first place as the Bluffton Babes with a 65–38 record and .631 winning percentage finished with the Lafayette Maroons, who had a 66–39 record and .629 winning percentage, with Wabash 32.0 games behind.
 The league held no playoffs and utilized a regular season format throughout its existence.

 The Wabash Rockeries rebounded from their last place finish and won the 1910 Northern State of Indiana League championship in a season of change.
 In 1910, the Northern State of Indiana League began the season with four teams.
-On July 2, 1910, the Bluffton Babes and Marion Boosters both joined league play.
+On July 2, 1910, the Bluffton Babes and Marion Boosters both rejoined league play.
 As a result, the games played prior to July 1, 1910, were not counted in the standings.
-With the league restarted, the Rockeries ended the 1910 season in 1st place with a record of 46–25.
-Playing under manager Eddie Pferferle, Wabash finished 3.5 games ahead of the 2nd place Bluffton Babes in the six–team league.
+With the league restarted, the Rockeries ended the 1910 season in first place with a record of 46–25.
+Playing under manager Eddie Pferferle, Wabash finished 3.5 games ahead of the second place Bluffton Babes in the six–team league.

-The Wabash Rockeries of the Northern State of Indiana League ended the 1911 season with a record of 30–35, placing 3rd in their final season.
+The Wabash Rockeries continued Northern State of Indiana League play in 1911.
+The Rockeries ended the season with a record of 30–35, placing third in their final season.
 The 1911 season was the final season of play for the Northern State of Indiana League and Wabash.
 Playing under returning manager Eddie Pferferle, the Wabash Rockeries began league play on May 24, 1911.
 On July 28, 1911, the Bluffton (31–31) and Anderson (22–40) franchises folded.
 This occurred after the Logansport franchise moved to Anderson on July 2, 1911.
 The league briefly continued play before permanently folding on July 31, 1911.
-At the time the league folded, the Marion Boosters, with a record of 46–24, finished 6.0 games ahead of the 2nd place Huntington Indians in the six–team league.
+At the time the league folded, the Marion Boosters, with a record of 46–24, finished 6.0 games ahead of the second place Huntington Indians in the six–team league.
 The Wabash Rockeries (30–35), Lafayette Farmers (28–37) were the remaining franchises in the last season of play.

+The Northern State of Indiana League did not return to play in 1912.
 Wabash, Indiana has not hosted another minor league team.